 - Lectures, notes, and assignments available online. - Interaction with the instructor or other students may include the use of phone calls, fax machines, e-mail, and online message boards. - E-book, study guides, and supplemental reading where applicable.
-Students taking these courses must have a computer, reliable Internet access, an e-mail account, and be using a current Internet browser. - Online final exams will be taken via ProctorU - Participation in special activities related to the course, if applicable.
+Students taking these courses must have a computer, reliable Internet access,

+- an e-mail account, and be using a current Internet browser. - Final exams may require an instructor approved proctor or to be taken on campus. - Participation in special activities related to the course, if applicable.